 Building healthy habits is just as important as sitting in a good chair.

-One of the most important pieces of advice when it comes to sitting is that you should get up and stretch every 30 minutes, or at most an hour.
-Luckily, as you sew, you will likely need to get up to make adjustments and go to the other parts of your workstation, so you should take these opportunities to stretch your back and legs.
+One of the most important pieces of advice is to get up and stretch every 30-60 minutes.
+Luckily, as you sew, you will likely need to get up to make adjustments and go to the other parts of your workstation.
+You should take these opportunities to stretch your back, shoulders, and legs.

-Regular exercise will help keep your back strong and healthy, and in many cases alleviate the bad effects of sitting too much.
-If you have the time to go to the gym, we recommend incorporating exercises that focus the strength in your lower back, such as deadlifts, planking, and locust pose.
-If you’re not a gym regular, taking brisk walks and doing daily home chores can be sufficient, along with regular stretches and making sure you sit, sleep, and stand in healthy, balanced positions.
+Regular exercise will help keep your back strong and healthy.
+In many cases, it will alleviate the bad effects of sitting too much.
+If you have the time to go to the gym, try incorporating exercises that focus the strength in your lower back.
+You can try deadlifts, planking, and locust pose.
+If you’re not a gym regular, taking brisk walks and doing daily home chores can be sufficient.
+Do that along with regular stretches and making sure you sit, sleep, and stand in healthy, balanced positions.

 3. Can I assemble my new sewing chair by myself?

 Yes, chair assembly is generally very simple, and you likely won’t need any help.
 In the box, along with all of the parts and tools, you will also get instructions for assembling the chair.
 If you need more help, you can search for assembly instructions for your chair model on video services like YouTube.
-When it comes to the tools you will need, you will most likely get a box with all of the screws and screwdrivers or wrenches you need for the job.
-However, these will likely be very small and low quality, so it’s a good idea to have your own screwdriver or a set of hex keys lying around.
+You will likely get a box with all of the screws and screwdrivers or wrenches you need for the job.
+However, these will likely be low quality.
+Because of that, it’s a good idea to have your own screwdriver or a set of hex keys lying around.

 Sewing can be much more enjoyable when you feel comfortable and snug.
-A good chair will give you the proper support, and help keep your body in a position that is the most natural and pleasant.
+A good chair will give you the proper support, and help keep your body in a natural and pleasant position.
 In the long run, the best sewing chair will help keep you feeling healthy and vigorous.
-Most importantly, you can only prevent (or relieve) back pain and fatigue by sitting straight, and being completely comfortable while you work.
+Most importantly, you can prevent (or relieve) back pain and fatigue by sitting straight, and being comfortable while you work.

-We hope our sewing chair reviews and buying guide helped you find that perfect chair that will help you feel good while sewing, for years to come.
-We gave our best to bring you the most accurate information and the most honest reviews, because how you sit, and what chair you sit in truly matters!
+We hope our sewing chair reviews and buying guide helped you find that perfect model.
+A chair should help you feel good while sewing, for years to come.
+We gave our best to bring you the most accurate information and the most honest reviews.
+We did that because the way you sit, and what chair you sit in truly matters!
 If you have any questions left, don’t hesitate to send us a message or leave a comment down below!